Laamy/Trero/README.md

 and modify it as you please!!

-there are currently a few bugs with the mods, related to the update(1.17.30) so some set hacks ill list will not be included in 1.17.30 releases
+there are currently a few bugs with the mods, related to the update(1.17.30) so some set utiliies ill list will not be included in 1.17.30 releases

 * Antibot
 * AboveAura